manning-capital/mc-postgres-db/README.md

-# Postgres DB - Manning Capital
+# Postgres Database - Manning Capital

 A Python package containing SQLAlchemy ORM models for a PostgreSQL database that powers a personal quantitative trading and investment analysis platform.